 Digital Rebar Provision¶

-simple, fast and open API-driven server provisioning.
+simple, fast and open-ecosystem server provisioning that is API-driven.

 DRP is designed to be a complete data center provisioning, content scaffolding and infrastructure workflow platform with a cloud native architecture that completely replaces Cobbler, Foreman, MaaS or similar technologies.
 DRP offers a single golang binary (less than 30MB) with no dependencies capable of installation on a laptop, RPi or switch supporting both bare metal and virtualized infrastructure.

-- Open Core Capabilities:
+- Platform Capabilities:

 - API-driven infrastructure-as-code automation